Richard Szeliski

 Most Recent Affiliation(s):

-Other Affiliation(s):
+Other / Past Affiliation(s):

 Location:

-• United States of America
+- Bellevue, Washington, United States of America

 Bio:

-• SIGGRAPH 1999
+SIGGRAPH 1999

 Richard Szeliski is a Senior Researcher in the Vision Technology Group at Microsoft Research, where he is pursuing research in 3-D computer vision, video scene analysis, and image-based rendering.
 His current focus is on constructing photorealistic 3-D scene models from multiple images and video, and on automatically parsing video for editing and retrieval applications.
 Dr. Szeliski has published over 60 research papers in computer vision, computer graphics, medical imaging, neural nets, and parallel numerical algorithms, as well as a book, Bayesian Modeling of Uncertainty in Low-Level Vision.
-He is a member of the Association of Computing Machinery, the Institute of Electrical and Electronic Engineers, and Sigma Xi.
+He is a member of the Association of Computing Machinery, the Institute of Electrical and Electronics Engineers, and Sigma Xi.
 He served as co-organizer of the first Workshop on Image-Based Modeling and Rendering, and is currently an Associate Editor of the IEEE Transactions on Pattern Analysis and Machine Intelligence.

 SIGGRAPH 1998

 Richard Szeliski is a Senior Researcher in the Vision Technology Group at Microsoft Research, where he is pursuing research in 3-D computer vision, video scene analysis, and image-based rendering.
 His current focus is on constructing photorealistic 3D scene models from multiple images and video, and on automatically parsing video for editing and retrieval applications.
 Dr. Szeliski received a B. Eng. degree in Honours Electrical Engineering from McGill University, Montreal, in 1979, a M. Appl.
 Sc. degree in Electrical Engineering from the University of British Columbia, Vancouver, in 1981, and a Ph.
 D. degree in Computer Science from Carnegie Mellon University, Pittsburgh, in 1988.
 He joined Microsoft Research in 1995.
 Prior to Microsoft, he worked at Bell-Northern Research, Montreal, at Schlumberger Palo Alto Research, Palo Alto, at the Artificial Intelligence Center of SRI International, Menlo Park, and at the Cambridge Research Lab of Digital Equipment Corporation, Cambridge.
 Dr. Szeliski has published over 60 research papers in computer vision, computer graphics, medical imaging, neural nets, and parallel numerical algorithms, as well as the book Bayesian Modeling of Uncertainty in Low-Level Vision.
-He is a member of the Association of Computing Machinery, the Institute of Electrical and Electronic Engineers, and Sigma Xi.
+He is a member of the Association of Computing Machinery, the Institute of Electrical and Electronics Engineers, and Sigma Xi.
 He was an organizer of the first Workshop on Image-Based Modeling and Rendering, and is currently an Associate Editor of the IEEE Transactions on Pattern Analysis and Machine Intelligence.

 SIGGRAPH 1994